-The FIC regulation required the European Commission to prepare reports on the feasibility of introducing mandatory origin labeling for dairy products, "minor" meats, unprocessed products and single ingredient products.
-The reports are available on DG SANTE's website http://ec.europa.eu/food/safety/labelling nutrition/labelling legislation/index en.htm.
+The FIC Regulation required the European Commission to prepare reports on the feasibility of introducing mandatory origin labeling for dairy products, "minor" meats, unprocessed products and single ingredient products.
+The reports are available on DG SANTE's website: https://ec.europa.eu/food/safety/labelling-and-nutrition/food-information-consumers-legislation/origin-labelling_en.

 On May 29, 2018, the European Commission published Implementing Regulation 2018/775, which introduced mandatory dual origin labeling when a country of origin is given or visually implied on the label of a food product but the origin is not the same as that of its primary ingredient.
-Producers can simply state that the main ingredient does not originate from the country origin if the food or label is as "EU," "non-EU", the name of a third country or any other option listed in Article 2 of the Regulation.
+The country of origin or the place of provenance of a primary ingredient which is not the same as the given country of origin or the given place of provenance of the food shall be given with reference to one geographical areas as listed in article 2 of Regulation 2018775 or by means of a statement as follows: '(name of the primary ingredient) do/does not originate from (the country of origin or the place of provenance of the food)' or any similar wording likely to have the same meaning for the consumer.
 This Regulation entered into force on April 1, 2020.

-On January 30, 2020, the Commission adopted Notice C/2020/428 that aims to help actors of the food chain as well as the competent national authorities to better understand and correctly apply the provisions of Regulation (EU) No 1169/2011 related to the origin indication of the primary ingredient.
+On January 30, 2020, the Commission adopted Notice C/2020/428 that aims to help actors of the food chain as well as the competent national authorities better understand and correctly apply the provisions of Regulation (EU) No 1169/2011 related to the origin indication of the primary ingredient.